 - Odigitria Church

 - Elafonisas Island

-Leaving Corinth – our final part of the Peloponnese, we began the hour drive towards Athens.
-Our destination being Piraeus, a suburb within Athens with a reasonably priced campervan stop.
+Leaving Corinth, the final part of the Peloponneseroad trip, we began the hour drive towards Athens.
+Our destination was Piraeus, a suburb within Athens with a reasonably priced campervan stop.

-Negotiating the traffic on a weekend in Athens wasn’t a problem (not sure what it would be like on weekdays), and we found our stopover in Piraeus at a car park which is also designated for campervans.
-At a cost of 13 Euros per 24 hours stay, it was definitely a bargain – and, although the outlook wasn’t one of our prettiest, there was absolutely no issue with security or safety.
+Negotiating the traffic on a weekend in Athens wasn’t a problem (not sure what it would be like on weekdays), and we found our stopover in Piraeus at a car park that is also designated for campervans.
+At a cost of 13 Euros per 24 hours stay, it was definitely a bargain, and although the outlook wasn’t one of our prettiest, there was absolutely no issue with security or safety.

 After paying our entrance fee to access the Acropolis, we passed under some majestic white marble ruins which opened out to a plateau to find the Parthenon dead ahead.

 The neighbourhood next to the Acropolis is Plaka, the oldest area of Athens filled with cafes and tourist shops.
 Walking through here will lead you to Syntagma Square and the Tomb of the Unknown Soldier.